michel-mendes/finanzly-backend/README.md

 # My Wallet App

+- Don't be scared, it's my first project and things are going to be a little messy

 My Wallet App is a cost manager for my personal use.
 It was initially coded in Delphi and currently i'm recoding it to JavaScript because it's perfect for apply and improve my JavaScript learnings.